Author Information | BetterTattooing.com

 I am a journeyman tattooer.

 I have worked in many locations throughout the United States and Canada.
 The opinions expressed on this site are based on my experiences and time spent in the industry.
 Some are also from scientific studies.

 These articles are written to engage and educate those out in the wild world of tattooing, working in a shop, or enjoying the culture.
 I will admit that some articles may be particular regarding who they are writ.
 Still, I, but e that anyone who reads them can take things from a different angle or better understand what someone else may be experiencing.

 A little about me:

-What can I say about me?
+What can I say about myself?

-I would like to claim I say I am a good tattooer.
-I believe I am a good tattooer because I make far less mistakes than I did a decade ago.
+I want to claim I say I am a consistent tattoo artist.
+I believe I am a good tattoo artist because I make far fewer mistakes than I did a decade ago.
 I listen to my clients and work with them.
 This idea of myself has pitfalls and leaves me wondering where to go from here.

 Welcome to my website.
 I hope you enjoy it.